 What’s interesting about her that’s worth watching is when she tried to fight against the Liao Dynasty for the sake of her grandfather.
 The conquest circles around her wish to win back her estranged son, who lives with her brother, Seongjeong of Goryeo, the 6th ruler of the medieval Goryeo period.
 During her reign, she faced various royal court issues and power struggles.
 However, with her determination to win and strong willpower, she overcame them.

 Aired in 2019 on MBC, Rookie Historian Goo Hae-ryung is set in the Joseon Dynasty, revolving around a woman known for her free spirit and strong belief in challenging the status quo.
 “Women shouldn’t be objectified and underestimated.”
 A motto Hae-ryung believes the government should act upon.
 However, it contradicts the reality wherein women are prohibited from learning, abused, and wronged.

 Her life faces trouble when she passes the search for historian apprentices for the Veritable Records of the Joseon Dynasty—a task only given to men.
-From there, her desire for women’s equality is further challenged as she meets fellow historians who constantly look down on her, as well as meeting the solitary, romance novelist, Prince Yi Rim.
+From there, her desire for women’s equality is further challenged as she meets fellow historians who constantly look down on her and meets the solitary romance novelist Prince Yi Rim.

-While he’s popular among women, he never discloses his identity as an author and remains hidden under the pen name “Maehwa.”
-He rather keeps his solitary and peace inside his chamber by not involving in any politically inclined agenda.
-However, that will take its turning point as he falls in love with the activist, Hae-ryung.
+While popular among women, he never discloses his identity as an author and remains hidden under the pen name “Maehwa.”
+He instead keeps his solitary and peaceful inside his chamber by not involving in any politically inclined agenda.
+However, that will take its turn as he falls in love with the activist, Hae-ryung.